 Atlas VPN is an up-and-coming service that is getting lots of attention in the “budget” VPN category.
-To be clear, the prices are great, and they even have a limited “free” plan.
+For starters, the prices are great, and they even have a limited “free” plan.
 But is this budget newcomer worth it, or should you check out other great alternatives?

-This Atlas VPN review dug deep to answer this question based on numerous tests with speeds, VPN apps, reliability, streaming support, and more.
+In this Atlas VPN review, we dig deep to answer this question based on numerous tests with speeds, VPN apps, reliability, streaming support, and more.
 While I liked a lot of what I found, there are also some drawbacks you need to consider first.
 Here is an overview of key facts about Atlas VPN:

 Atlas VPN Overview